 This lesson is all about using the tools and techniques built into Windows to help you protect your valuable files.
 Your computer is an investment of money, and the pictures and other files you store on your computer are an investment of time.

 In your final lesson, you will learn some more techniques for protecting your computer, including using resources for free protection from viruses and spyware.
-You will learn how to remove programs you no longer want or need.
-And you will discover some great timesaving tips and shortcuts to help you make the most out of your Windows 10 program.
+You will learn how to remove programs you no longer want or need and discover some great timesaving tips and shortcuts to help you make the most out of Windows 10.

 Curt Simmons, B.A., M.Ed, is a best-selling author, trainer, and multi-media expert.
 He holds degrees in English and communication studies and has more than 10 years of experience teaching English and writing in the classroom.
 Additionally, Simmons has authored numerous books on a wide variety of technology topics and has been a technical editor for numerous other titles.

 There are no prerequisites to take this course.

 - This course must be taken on a PC.
 Macs are not compatible.

 - Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge is also compatible.